 Hormonal Balance

-Another study found that while estrogen can promote tumor growth, dietary indole-3-carbinol (I3C) does the opposite by suppressing it
+Another study found that while estrogen can promote certain cellular changes, dietary indole-3-carbinol (I3C) may support the body's natural balance by modulating it.

 Detoxification Support